My Wishlist

 Learn More About This Expert

 Argentina’s climate varies widely: the north is subtropical, the Pampas are temperate, the Andes are cooler, and Patagonia is cold and windy.
-Travelers should pack accordingly for each region.
+Travellers should pack accordingly for each region.

 Exclusive Savings